oar-team/nur-kapack/README.md

 Usage from Nix expressions
 --------------------------

-You can write Nix expression to define environments like this.
+You can write Nix expression to define environments that use our packages.
+Assuming that you have a file named `shell.nix` that has the following content, you can enter the defined shell by calling `nix-shell`.
 ```nix
 { kapack ? import
     (fetchTarball "https://github.com/oar-team/nur-kapack/archive/master.tar.gz")